Class 11 English Chapter-2 NCERT Solutions - We're Not Afraid to Die, if We Can All Be Together

 Answer: The spirit of knowing the unknown and the curiosity to witness the unique elements of nature is an innate wish in every human being.
 Some are brave enough to act on them, and most are not.
 It requires immense courage to accept the challenges that nature throws in our way.
 It takes even more determination and strength to seek out our dreams.
 Only passionate and ambitious people are willing to accept such significant challenges.
 The desire to be one with nature and experience the beauty of our environment in her lap is worth taking all the risks that may come in the path.

-FAQs on NCERT Solutions for Class 11 English Hornbill Chapter-2
+FAQs on NCERT Solutions for Class 11 English Chapter 2 - We'Re Not Afraid To Die, If We Can All Be Together

 1. Why are the NCERT Solutions for Class 11 English Hornbill Chapter 2 a Reliable Content?